'The Time Is Now For Curing Blood Cancer'

 Whilst great strides have been made since the CCH was opened in 2006 the fact remains that too many people still die from leukaemia and without additional investment, patients will continue to miss out on accessing life-saving therapies.

-Excitingly, an opportunity has arisen to dramatically increase the capacity of the CCH to establish a Birmingham Institute of Haematology (BIH) to build on this track record of success.
+Excitingly, an opportunity has arisen to dramatically increase the capacity of the CCH to build on this track record of success.

 This important project will require £3.5million of additional funding and will double the Centre’s capacity for research nurses positions, clinical trials and patients treated.